-The Scheme's assets are invested in collective investment schemes ("Mercer Funds").
+The Scheme's assets are invested in collective investment schemes ("Mercer Funds"), with the exception of the DC and AVC assets.
 The Mercer Funds are domiciled in Ireland (for traditional asset classes) and in Luxembourg (for private markets assets).
 The majority of the assets are invested in Mercer Investment Fund 3 CCF ("MIF3") which has been specifically set-up to create a bespoke portfolio of investments for the Scheme.